goedemiddag/laravel-autodiscovery-lock/CONTRIBUTING.md

   - `git fetch upstream`
   - `git rebase upstream/main`
   - `git push origin main --force-with-lease`
 - Early and unfinished pull requests are encouraged.
 This means the changes can be discussed and changes can be suggested where needed.
-Please make sure to prefix the title with "WIP:"
+Please make sure to mark the pull request as draft in that case.
+-
 - Make sure the tests pass once you mark your pull request as finished

 ## Commit messages and pull request titles